 Lunch at the Bristlecones: Pack a lunch and meet a park ranger at the Bristlecone Grove along the Bristlecone Trail for a talk about these amazing trees.
 This is offered daily in the summer months at 12 p.m.

-Astronomy Programs: Join a park ranger for evening under the beautiful stars during the summer months.
+Astronomy Programs: Join a park ranger for an evening under the beautiful stars during the summer months.

 Lehman Caves: Guided cave tours began back in 1885 and continue today to showcase the majestic underground limestone cave.
 Check out stunning stalactites and stalagmites in the Gotham Palace, and rimstone pools and soda straws in the Lake Room.